konglene/Portfolio/README.md

 # My Portfolio

-A simple portfolio site built with Node, React, HTML, and CSS.
+A simple portfolio site built with Node, HTML, and CSS.

 ## Live Demo